breandan/galoisenne/latex/popl2024/rebuttal.md

 > Can you give a high-level overview of the sequence of steps in your approach...?

 The approach we offer is less a sequence of steps than a general framework for solving a class of language intersection and membership problems.
 Many paths through the commutative diagram are possible to obtain the same result.
 The fastest path we have found in practice is to compile the problem into a circuit with free variables, then solve for the inputs that satisfy the circuit.
-The high-level steps for are as follows:
+The high-level steps are as follows:

 1. Rewrite the grammar into Chomsky Normal Form (CNF).
 2. Given an invalid string, sample hole locations using the probabilistic sampler.